syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Financial-Formulas.md

 * redemption: The security's redemption value per $100 face value.

-* frequency: The number of coupon payments per year.
+* frequency: The number of coupon payments per year (1 for annual, 2 for semiannual, 4 for quarterly).

-  * For annual payments, frequency = 1.

-  * For semiannual payments, frequency = 2.

-  * For quarterly payments, frequency = 4.

 * basis (Optional): The type of day count basis to use: